LLNL/axom/src/docs/sphinx/coding_guide/sec8_design_implement.rst

       since it provides stronger type safety and better scoping than regular enum types.

 ---------------
-6.9 Templates
+Templates
 ---------------

-6.9.1 A class or function **should** only be made a template when its implementation is independent of the template type parameter.
+8.49 A class or function **should** only be made a template when its implementation is independent of the template type parameter.

        Note that class member templates (e.g., member functions that are templates of a class that is not a template) are often useful to reduce code redundancy.

-6.9.2 Generic templates that have external linkage **must** be defined in the header file where they are declared since template instantiation is a compile time operation.
+8.50 Generic templates that have external linkage **must** be defined in the header file where they are declared since template instantiation is a compile time operation.
 Implementations of class templates and member templates that are non-trivial **should** be placed in the class header file after the class definition.

-6.9.3 Complete specializations of member templates or function templates **must not** appear in a header file.

-       Such methods **are not templates** (they are actually regular functions) and thus may produce link errors if their definitions are seen more than once.

 --------------------------------------------------------------------
-6.10 Const
+Use const to enforce correct usage
 --------------------------------------------------------------------

-6.10.1 The "const" qualifier **should** be used for variables and methods when appropriate to clearly indicate usage and to take advantage of compiler-based error-checking.
+8.51 The "const" qualifier **should** be used for variables and methods when appropriate to clearly indicate usage and to take advantage of compiler-based error-checking.
 For example, any class member function that does not change the state of the object on which it is called